facebook/react-native-website/docs/new-architecture-library-intro.md

 });
 ```

 - We are using the `hasSubmitted` flag to represent whether or not we want to apply `styles.submittedView`.
-If the style was dynamic, then it makes sense to store the style object in state
+If the style was dynamic, then it makes sense to store the style object in state.
 - `accessibility` is now explicitly passed to the View component as a boolean.
-This differs from the prior implementation where `accessibility` wasn’t passed as a prop in the initial render, but in this case, we know the non-specification of `accessibility` is handled in the same way as `accessibilty={false}`
+This differs from the prior implementation where `accessibility` wasn’t passed as a prop in the initial render, but in this case, we know the non-specification of `accessibility` is handled in the same way as `accessibilty={false}`.

 Be wary of your assumptions, as uncaught subtleties can introduce differences in behavior!
 It’s a good idea to have snapshot tests of your component as they will highlight any differences pre and post your migration.